KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Significance**

-* Less synergy with electro builds since the bonus damage is a separate instance of white damage
+* Less synergy with Electro builds since the bonus damage is a separate instance of white damage
-* Synergises well with physical builds
+* Synergises well with Physical builds

 ### Skyward Pride